AIxCyberChallenge/example-crs-architecture/example-crs-architecture/restrict-access/README.md

 ## Logging

-Verbose logging is created per execution for both `--mode block` and `--mode revert` per subscription.
+Logs are created per execution for both `--mode block` and `--mode revert` per subscription.
 The logs are stored in the script directory at `../logs/<subscription ID>/`

 The following logs are created for each subscription:

 - NSG → nsg-block.log, nsg-revert.log
 - AKS → ask-block.log, aks-revert.log
-- PubIP→ pubip-block.log, pubip-revert.log
+- PubIP → pubip-block.log, pubip-revert.log

-The logs provide a timestamp and START/SUCCESS/FAILURE status peres command action taken.
+The logs provide a timestamp and START/SUCCESS/FAILURE status per command action taken.

 ### Validation

-- Tailscale connectivity remained after block mode invoked (curl test to webservice)
+- Tailscale connectivity remained after block mode invoked (curl test to web service)
 - New SSH connections were prevented (via NSGs)
 - Existing SSH connections were severed (via Public IP change)
-- New AKS API (kubectl) access was prevented (via Authorized Network config)
+- New AKS API (`kubectl`) access was prevented (via Authorized Network config)
-- Existing AKS API connections were severed (via AKS cert rotation)

 ## Caveats